Parenting Arrangements

 A Parenting Plan.

-• A Parenting Plan can be easily updated and amended as children get older.
+• A Parenting Plan can be easily updated and amended as children get older and therefore allows parents flexibility in making arrangements for the child/ren.

 An informal agreement.

-• In writing or verbally agreed between parents.
+• Arrangements which are verbally agreed between parents.

-The type of Parenting Agreement you need, depends on your individual family and the co-parenting relationship.
+The type of parenting agreement you need, depends on your individual family, the co-parenting relationship and the particular needs of the child/ren.

 What Should be Included in a Parenting Agreement?